-The chances are that the naysayers have either never tried them or simply don’t know how to use trekking poles correctly are well understood: they help with stability on challenging terrain (especially valuable when you’re carrying a pack), massively improve the efficiency of your walking technique, and transfer stress and weight from areas of high impact – knees and ankles – to your shoulders, arms and back.
+The chances are that the naysayers have either never tried them or simply don’t know how to use trekking poles correctly.
+Utilised well, trekking poles provide assistance on challenging terrain, which is crucial when carrying a heavy hiking backpack.
+They massively improve the efficiency of your walking technique, and transfer stress and weight from areas of high impact – knees and ankles – to your shoulders, arms and back.